mbuzil/Jellyfish-Rangers-Time-Crunch/README.md

 ## Future Development

-# Created by: Group Name
+# Created by: Jellyfish Rangers
 List of group members (and contributions)